OmarEl-Khashab/CloudingAI/README.md

 ##  Description
 CloudingAI Local RAG Tool is a tool using Retrieval-Augmented Generation (RAG).
-It is a web application that utilizes Local LLMs models using Ollama for On-Premises POC to process and analyze user queries for internal data for CloudingAI The tool provides valuable insights to CloudingAI clients by leveraging the capabilities of RAG and LangGraph.
+It is a web application that utilizes Open Source LLMs models using Groq API for On-Premises POC to process and analyze user queries for internal data for CloudingAI The tool provides valuable insights to CloudingAI clients by leveraging the capabilities of RAG and LangGraph.

 The project comprises the following components::

-- **Backend:** The question-and-answer chat feature is developed using the Ollama with "mistral:latest" model and LangGraph to implement Retrieval-Augmented Generation (RAG) for extracting information for internal PDF with Llama index to Parse complex documents, The backend connection is facilitated by a FastAPI-based service that processes user queries and interactions.
+- **Backend:** The question-and-answer chat feature is developed using Open Source with 'llama-3.1-8b-instant' model and LangGraph to implement Retrieval-Augmented Generation (RAG) for extracting information for internal PDF with Llama index to Parse complex documents, The backend connection is facilitated by a FastAPI-based service that processes user queries and interactions.

-- **Self-Hosted Vector Store:** HuggingFaceBgeEmbeddings local embeddings models such as "all-MiniLM-L6-v2" or "all-mpnet-base-v2" for CPU usage stored on FAISS database locally.
+- **Self-Hosted Vector Store:** HuggingFace Embeddings models such as "BAAI/bge-small-en-v1.5"  using HuggingFaceInferenceAPIEmbeddings
 - **PDF with 100k+ words and complex tables and graphs:** 2024-conocophillips-proxy-statement.pdf

 - **Frontend:** A simple HTML/CSS interface that allows for an interactive user experience.